Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 fp8 training is only available on Gaudi2 and above.
 Output from fp8 supported modules is in `torch.bfloat16`.

-The plugin accepts following args for the fp8 training:
+For fp8 training, call plugin.convert_modules().
+The function accepts following args for the fp8 training:

 1. `replace_layers` : Set `True` to let the plugin replace `torch.nn.Modules` with `transformer_engine` equivalent modules.
 You can directly import and use modules from `transformer_engine` as well.
 2. `recipe` : fp8 recipe used in training.

 .. code-block:: python